ClaudioChicoDev/YouGov-Technical-Assessment/README.md

 - GET /healthcheck: Provides a health check for the application and Redis connection.
 - GET /: Returns basic information about the API.
 - GET /characters/top_10_sorted: Returns a list of top 10 Star Wars characters (per movie appearance), sorted by their height.
 Caching can be enabled or disabled using the use_cache query parameter.

+For more information, please refer to the API documentation.

 ## Requirements